session-foundation/session-android/ARCHITECTURE.md

 This queue is the main reliability mechanism for send/upload/download work and should be treated as part of core message delivery architecture, not as an implementation detail.

+It's worth noting that we have plans to remove the `JobQueue` system and use the standard worker system instead.
+This plan has yet made it to actual implementation.

 ## 8. Pollers and Background Sync

 The app has multiple poller families because different conversation types have different transport semantics.